 Equivalence shall be determined by the Joint Examination Board.
+Guidance can be found here.
 Any candidate wishing to have experience other than in an ICO recognized Fellowship considered should approach the Joint Examination Board well before the closing date for applications.
 Part-time experience will be considered on a pro rata basis.

 3. Candidates should be a certified Specialist in Ophthalmology in a member country of UEMS.

 To confirm your country is a member of UEMS please click here.

 4. Candidates must provide evidence of surgical experience in Strabismus and Paediatric Ophthalmology

 All candidates must have successfully completed 60 surgical procedures as primary surgeon.